Kazyyk/Soulframe-Inventory-Guard/README.md

    When that happens: LOG OUT AND BACK IN.
 That fixes it and starts saving again.

 That's it.
 You don't have to type anything.

+To stop watching, just close the window (click the X).
+You don't need to press Ctrl+C - closing the window stops everything cleanly.

 Tip: if you play in exclusive fullscreen, the pop-up may hide behind the game and you'll only hear the beep.
 Borderless or windowed mode lets the warning show on top.